zachgerhart/DevMtn-Travels/README.md

 #### Add controller to state object

-Now that we have created our controllers and added the script tags to the index.html we need to tell the router what controller it needs to use
-On the packages,booked and location states add a controller property with the value as whatever you named the associated controller.
+Now that we have created our controllers and added the script tags to the index.html we need to tell the router what controller it needs to use.
+On the packages, booked and location states add a controller property with the value as whatever you named the associated controller.
 Now when you navigate to a view the router will know what controller it needs to be using

 ####